-HR12 Human Resource Management Diploma

-Program Description: This program will emphasize specific professional knowledge, theory, and skills required for job acquisition, retention, and advancement in the Human Resources area.
+The Human Resource Management degree program will emphasize specific professional knowledge, theory, and skills required for job acquisition, retention, and advancement in the Human Resources area.
 Graduates who are currently employed will benefit through enhancement of career potential.
 Graduates not yet employed in field will be prepared to pursue diverse opportunities in Human Resource Management.